The OYB 7-Way Bag!

-Every Bag Waterproofed!
-All bags have been fully treated with Nikwax Waterproofing.
+Waterproofing for $10 Each bag with this option gets fully treated with Nikwax Waterproofing.
 I'd say they're still only water-resistant because there are no seals involved.
 To treat them I fully immerse each bag in Nikwax "Cotton Proof" for canvas, then also treat the leather base with another Nikwax product for leather.

 Two Logo Patch Options!
 OYB panniers and bags now come by default with a leather logo patch riveted on.
 Note: the patch in most pics is light-tan, but after a week of sun your patch (and your straps) will deepen to a rich and lovely tone.
 Also, the patch can function as a blinky-light strap -- just clip your light onto it.
 Or, if you prefer, I can glue on an embroidered patch instead, if you add a note telling me to do so.
 So, you can either go classy or colorful!

 As Seen on TV!
 (9/09) Ed Wardle in his National Geographic TV series "Alone in the Wild" uses one of these bags!
 Check it out in the pic below! channel.nationalgeographic.com/channel/alone-in-the-wild-week-3-videos